COVID-19 disaster relief funds distributed to Chalice sites

 Click on a country below to learn more about our work.

 Our Family Circles have many benefits.
 Since peer members hold each other to a high standard, there's an increased level of accountability.
 The members get to know each other on a personal level, building a sense of friendship and community.
 An experienced and engaged circle group member can also provide knowledge, skills, and confidence to new families so that they can lift themselves out of extreme poverty.
 In addition to the knowledge and skills that group members acquire from each other, formal training is also delivered by professionals and site staff on a range of topics, including financial literacy.
 Some Chalice sites also have programming for elders.
 There are modifications to the focus of the programming to meet their specific needs.
 In many cases, the sponsored elders are cared for by Family Circles in their proximity.

 Charitable donations in the form of grant funding can be directed to one of our Chalice sponsor sites, an individual sponsored child or sponsor child's family.
 This type of charitable gift can be directed without a specific purpose as a general grant or a purpose driven grant.
-In the 2018-2019 fiscal year Chalice sent $289,060 in funding to our sites, which is about 1.1% of total funds sent.
+In the past fiscal year Chalice sent $784,821 in funding to our sites.

 A general grant can be gifted to a sponsor site, sponsored child, or sponsored child's family to be used as deemed best by the recipient in order to supplement their income, operating or programming expenses.
 An example of a general grant could be a grant directed to a sponsor site who uses it to enhance an after-school program or offset transportation costs incurred when transporting special needs children to appointments or off-site events.

 A purpose driven grant can be gifted to a sponsor site, sponsor child or sponsored child's family to be used for a previously agreed upon purpose.
 In most cases a purpose driven grant is a direct result of a previously prepared budget.